inigoferr/kirtash_music_nodejs/README.md

 # Kirtash Music

+Design, development and deployment of a collaborative playlist web service.

 Final Degree Project [TFG] of Iñigo Fernández Arrizabalaga, student of Computer Engineering at the Public University of Navarra [UPNA].

 Implemented during the 2019/2020 academic year.